bdamon/MuscleDTI_Toolbox/Help/Help-for-define_muscle.md

 * <i>slices</i>: A two-element vector containing the first and last slices to be analyzed, entered as [first last];

 * <i>alt_mask_size</i>: If specified, this is a three-element vector containing the N<sub>R,I</sub> x N<sub>C,I</sub> x N<sub>S,I</sub> size of a second mask; the same center position, FOV, and foot-head distance of the image stack are assumed.
-This would be used if the anatomical images were acquired at higher spatial resolution than the diffusion-tensor images, requiring resizing of the mask.
+This would be used if the numbers of rows, columns, and slices in the anatomical image dataset differed from the numbers of rows, columns, and slices in the DTI dataset.

 * <i>fv_options</i>: If specified, this calls the <i>fiber_visualizer</i> function to plot the mask.